HL7/davinci-deqm/source/pages/datax.md

 ##### Submit Data Operation
 {:.no_toc}

 Once the Provider understands the data requirements, they will use the Submit Data operation to submit a MeasureReport and the referenced resources as discovered by the *Data Requirements* operation to the Aggregator.
+There is no exception that the submitted data represents all the data-of-interest, only that all the data submitted is relevant to the calculation of the measure for a particular subject or population.
 The Aggregator simply accepts the submitted data; there is no expectation that the Aggregator will actually evaluate the quality measure in response to every Submit Data.
+In addition, the Submit Data operation does not provide for analytics or feedback on the submitted data.

 {% include img-narrow.html img="submit-data.jpg" caption="Submit data Operation" %}